yegor256/blog/_drafts/_arc.md

 We can recall that the only real boss of the architect is _requirements_.
 The architect may not listen to us, to developers, to customers, to anyone.
-But the requirements are the undisputable boss.
+But the requirements are the indisputable boss.
 Did the requirements document mention anything about the choice of the database?
 Most likely there was nothing about it.
 So the architect did everything right.
 The requirements said that payments have to be persisted and they are.
 The requirements wanted